wa7sa34cx/rust-guessing-game/README.md

 ## Usage

-Just clone the repository and run this command:
+Assuming you already have a working Rust setup, just clone the repository and run this command:

 ```bash
 cargo run